DETAILED ACTION

 obtaining audio signals, wherein the audio signals comprise at least one object signal (Figure 5, input object signals OBJECT a-z);

-obtaining at least one object signal set by classifying, based on the analysis result, the at least one object signal, and determining a respective encoding mode corresponding to each object signal set based on a classification result, wherein the object signal set comprises one or more of the at least one object signal (figure 5, paragraph 0057, objects are grouped according to signal characteristics, and fed to separate encoders 520 and 540 based on the characteristics, 0062-63, different coding modes depending on how objects are grouped); and
+obtaining at least one object signal set by classifying, based on cross-correlation parameter values between object signals, the at least one object signal, and determining a respective encoding mode corresponding to each object signal set based on a classification result, wherein the object signal set comprises one or more of the at least one object signal (figure 5, paragraph 0057, objects are grouped according to signal characteristics, and fed to separate encoders 520 and 540 based on the characteristics, 0062-63, different coding modes depending on how objects are grouped,0061-63, grouping audio object signals based on correlation, must analyze to determine correlation); and

-obtaining at least one piece of encoded object signal parameter information by encoding the one or more of the at least one object signal in each object signal set using the respective encoding mode (figure 5, paragraph 0057 objects coded and object parameters generated and sent to multiplexer ), writing the at least one piece of encoded object signal parameter information to an encoding bitstream and sending the encoding bitstream to a decoding end (figure 5, paragraph 0057, object parameters are transmitted through the multiplexer and sent to decoder);
+obtaining at least one piece of encoded object signal parameter information by encoding the one or more of the at least one object signal in each object signal set using the respective encoding mode (figure 5, paragraph 0057 objects coded and object parameters generated and sent to multiplexer ), writing the at least one piece of encoded object signal parameter information to an encoding bitstream and sending the encoding bitstream to a decoding end (figure 5, paragraph 0057, object parameters are transmitted through the multiplexer and sent to decoder).

 wherein encoding the one or more of the at least one object signal in each object signal set using the respective encoding mode comprises: